Sally A. Nuamah

 - Nuamah, Sally A. 2019.
 How Girls Achieve.
 Cambridge, MA: Harvard University Press.

-- Nuamah, Sally A. In Press.
+- Nuamah, Sally A. 2020.
 “Every Year they Ignore Us: Public School Closures and the Continued Violation of Public Trust.”
 Politics, Groups and Identities.

 - Nuamah, Sally A. 2019.
 "Who Governs?: How Shifts in Political Power Shape Perceptions of Local Government Services." (w/Domingo Morel) Urban Affairs Review.

 - Nuamah, Sally A. 2018 “Achievement Oriented: Developing Positive Academic Identities for Girl Students at an Urban School.”
 American Education Research Journal.

 - Nuamah, Sally A. 2017.
 “The Paradox of Educational Attitudes: Racial Differences in Public Opinion on SchoolClosure.”
 Journal of Urban Affairs.